AlexanderGH/presubmitchecks/presubmitchecks-core/src/main/kotlin/org/undermined/presubmitchecks/checks/IfChangeThenChangeChecker.md

-# IfChangeThenChange / IfThisThenThat Checker
+# LINT.IfChange / IfChangeThenChange / IfThisThenThat Checker

-IfChangeThenChange (aka IfThisThenThat) allows you to request that if a block of content is modified, another block of content is also modified.
+IfChangeThenChange (aka IfThisThenThat or LINT.IfChange) allows you to request that if a block of content is modified, another block of content is also modified.

+## Supported Features

+- ❌ Files
+- ✅ Git Pre-Commit
+- ✅ GitHub Actions
+- ❌ Fixes

+## Usage

-## Syntax
+### Syntax

 Blocks start with `LINT.IfChange` and end with `LINT.ThenChange(target)`.
 Each directive must be on its own line, usually as comments.
 The `target` is composed of an optional file (if absent: